-The U.S. Environmental Protection Agency and the Occupational Safety and Health Administration (OSHA) are responsible for regulating environmental exposure and protecting workers from asbestos exposure.
+The U.S. Environmental Protection Agency (EPA), California Air Resources Board (CARB), and the Occupational Safety and Health Administration (OSHA) are responsible for regulating environmental exposure and protecting workers from asbestos exposure.

 EPA is responsible for developing and enforcing regulations necessary to protect the general public from exposure to airborne contaminants that are known to be hazardous to human health, according to the National Emission Standard for Asbestos (NESHAP) rules.
-People who plan to renovate a structure that will result in disturbing a certain amount of asbestos, or who plan to demolish any building, are required to notify the appropriate federal, state, and local agencies, and to follow all federal, state, and local requirements for removal and disposal of regulated asbestoscontaining material (RACM).
+People who plan to renovate a structure that will result in disturbing a certain amount of asbestos, or who plan to demolish any building, are required to notify the appropriate federal, state, and local agencies, and to follow all federal, state, and local requirements for removal and disposal of regulated asbestos-containing material.

+Road resurfacing, mining, or construction in outdoor areas that contain NOA are regulated by Airborne Toxic Control Measures (ATCM) established by CARB.
 In most cases, the agency responsible for investigating EPA NESHAP-related incidents is your local Air District, but the California Air Resources Board (CARB) is responsible for some locations in the State.
-Please see our Asbestos Links page for CARB NEHSAP resources, including a map and list of local Air District websites.
+Please see our Asbestos Links page for CARB NESHAP resources, including a map and list of local Air District websites.